Reid Hall: The Home of the Paris Center

 Columbia Global Centers | Paris both continues its heritage of French-American cultural exchange and launches a new generation of programs focusing on Europe.

-There are currently eight Columbia Global Centers operating in Amman, Beijing, Mumbai, Paris, Istanbul, Nairobi, Santiago, and Rio de Janeiro.
+There are currently nine Columbia Global Centers operating in Amman, Beijing, Mumbai, Paris, Istanbul, Nairobi, Santiago, Rio de Janeiro, and Tunis.
 The centers encourage new relationships across schools, institutes, and academic departments at Columbia.
-Attuned to the priorities and unique circumstances of its host region, each center leverages the University’s diverse intellectual capacities from across the undergraduate, graduate and professional schools, and pursues a set of university-wide core activities that evolves over time based on the active engagement of faculty and students.
+Attuned to the priorities and unique circumstances of its host region, each center leverages the University’s diverse intellectual capacities from across the undergraduate, graduate and professional schools, and pursues a set of university-wide core activities that evolve over time based on the active engagement of faculty and students.
 The centers help increase international content in the classroom; supplement the curriculum with international study abroad, internship opportunities, and course offerings; provide resources needed to attract students from abroad; facilitate research opportunities for Columbia students and faculty on globally relevant, interdisciplinary topics; and provide a point of ongoing engagement for international alumni.

 Functioning as a network, the global centers encourage teaching and research that require working across disciplinary boundaries, having a presence in multiple regions, and engaging non-Columbia experts and scholars from those regions.
 Some of the centers’ programs and research initiatives are country-specific, some regional, and an increasing number are multi-regional, even global.
 The network is in its infancy, and each center has started by building strong links with universities and institutions in its respective region.
 The long-term ambition is that many programs will have a global reach and involve multiple centers in the network engaged in truly global conversations.